Launching Place

 Launching Place is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Launching Place's population is estimated at around 2,514 as of Feb 2026.
-This reflects an increase of 19 people (0.8%) since the 2021 Census, which reported a population of 2,495 people.
-The change is inferred from the resident population of 2,499 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 69 persons per square kilometer.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Launching Place as of May 2026 is around 2,476.
+This reflects a decrease of 19 people since the 2021 Census, which reported a population of 2,495 people.
+The current estimate is inferred from the resident population of 2,476, calculated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 68 persons per square kilometer.
+Population growth for the area was primarily driven by natural growth, contributing approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the suburb's population expected to contract by 36 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 64 people.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the area's population expected to contract by 20 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 56 people.

 Frequently Asked Questions - Population